TyTnMonz/TomoPrint/README.md

-# Document Print Utility with Keyword-Based Rules
+# Document Print Utility with Command Line Args and Silent Print

 ## Overview
 This tool automates the printing of PDF documents using **SumatraPDF**.